 Audience Persona

-You can start with core data such as age, gender, etc. along with location, device, and channels to get insights on your audience and sources.
+You can start with core data such as age, gender, location, device, and channels to get insights into your audience and sources.
 In fact, with the right data, you could develop reader personas for targeting.

 Customer Journey